mauriciogeneroso/solid-principles/README.md

 #### What is the problem here?

-`FixedTermDepositAccount` definetely is an `Account`, therefore, we cannot reliably substitute `FixedTermDepositAccount` for `Account` and keep the same behavior because even if `FixedTermDepositAccount` implements the method throwing an exception

-`FixedTermDepositAccount` has violated the Liskov Substitution Principle.
+`FixedTermDepositAccount` definetely is an `Account`, therefore, we cannot reliably substitute `FixedTermDepositAccount` for `Account` and keep the same behavior because even if `FixedTermDepositAccount` implements the method throwing an exception, `FixedTermDepositAccount` has violated the Liskov Substitution Principle.

 #### How to apply LSP in this case?